actix/examples/cache/redis-cache-middleware/README.md

 ## Request Directives

-Setting `Cache-Control: no-cache` will return the most up-to-date response while still caching it.
+- `Cache-Control: no-cache` will return the most up-to-date response while still caching it.
 This will always yield a `miss` cache status.
-Using `Cache-Control: no-store` will prevent caching, ensuring you always receive the latest response.
+- `Cache-Control: no-store` will prevent caching, ensuring you always receive the latest response.

 ## Verify Redis Contents